techinz/browsers-benchmark/README.md

 5. **Configure proxies**
    1. Create a file named `proxies.txt` in the `documents` directory.
    2. Add your proxy URLs in format `http://username:password@proxy_host:port` or `http://proxy_host:port`.
-Number of proxies has to be not less than number of engines you want to test.
+      ❗️ IMPORTANT (1): Number of proxies has to be not less than number of engines you want to test.
+      ❗️ IMPORTANT (2): Some engines support different proxy protocols - for example, Playwright supports only HTTP and HTTPS, but NoDriver supports only SOCKS5.
+         This implies that you have to add multiple proxy protocols to the `proxies.txt` file or exclude some engines from the test.
+         At the moment you need all HTTP/HTTPS proxies and at least 1 SOCKS5 for NoDriver.
+Also, the benchmark will show you what proxy protocols are missing.
+      ❗️ IMPORTANT (3): Selenium won't use any proxies.

    Example `proxies.txt` content (each line is a separate proxy):
    ```
    http://proxy1.example.com:8080
    http://proxy2.example.com:8080
    http://username:password@proxy3.example.com:8080
    http://username:password@proxy4.example.com:8080
+   socks5://username:password@proxy5.example.com:8080
    ```

 6. **Run benchmark**